rohit-lakhanpal/build-your-own-copilot/plugins/1-retail.md

 pandemic, the retail industry should be better placed to integrate GAI into existing digital platforms.
-Such integration could be particularly important as companies look for new ways to differentiate and personalise products, while remaining cost-competitiv
+Such integration could be particularly important as companies look for new ways to differentiate and personalise products, while remaining cost-competitive

 References: [Australia’s Generative AI opportunity Research paper | TechCouncil of Australia](https://techcouncil.com.au/wp-content/uploads/2023/07/230714-Australias-Gen-AI-Opportunity-Final-report-vF4.pdf).